ValerianGregoire/Valplotlib/README.md

 self.figureinsert(the figure to insert) will add one figure to your graph.
 You can add multiple figures using a loop. self.bulkfigureinsert(the list of figures to insert) will add each figure that is contained into a list to your graph.
 This is the quickest way to create a graph with a lot of figures in it.

+#### It is also possible to detach the lines from the graph by using:
+self.figureremove(the figure to detach) self.bulkfigureremove(the list of figure to detach)